Sourdough Pretzel Bagels-- Higher Protein

 Make Dough

 In a large bowl, combine sourdough starter, and blended cottage cheese.
-Add bread flour.
+Add bread flour and salt.
 Mix until a shaggy dough forms, then knead for 8–10 minutes on low until smooth and elastic.
 (If you are kneading by hand this will take 15-20 minutes)

 Cover and let rest at room temperature for 6–8 hours, or until doubled in size.